jherberg462/mission-to-mars-website/README.md

 ## Goals

 In this project, I wanted to create a website that displays various up to date information about Mars from various sources.
-I also wanted the end user to be able to cause the website application to obtain and display updated information.
+I also wanted the end-user to be able to cause the website application to obtain and display updated information.

 ## Flask App